mbrav/design_patterns_python/README.md

 ### 2. Structural Design Patterns

-Structural Design Patterns mainly responsible for assemble object and classes into a larger structure making sure that these structure should be flexible and efficient.
-They are very essential for enhancing readability and maintainability of the code.
-It also ensure that functionalities are properly separated, encapsulated.
-It reduces the minimal interface between interdependent things.
+Structural Design Patterns are mainly responsible for assembling objects and classes into a larger structure allowing these structures to be flexible and efficient.
+They essential for enhancing the readability and maintainability of our code.
+They also ensure that functionalities are properly separated and encapsulated, as well as reducing the number of interfaces between interdependent objects.

 - **Adapter** ([structural/adapter.py](design_patterns/structural/adapter.py)) - The Adapter pattern provides a different interface for a class.
 We can think about it as a cable adapter that allows you to charge a phone somewhere that has outlets in a different shape.
 Following this idea, the Adapter pattern is useful to integrate classes that couldn't be integrated due to their incompatible interfaces.